Cekov1991/pdf-service-api/README.md

 - 📦 **Base64 Output** - Returns PDFs as base64 strings (easily extensible to other formats)
 - 🎯 **Easy to Extend** - Clean architecture for adding new templates
 - 🏥 **Medical Document Ready** - Includes comprehensive visit report template
+- 📁 **Flexible Template Organization** - Support for folder-based template structure with new payload format
+- 🌍 **Multi-language Support** - Embedded translations or locale-based translation files

 ## Prerequisites